256. Paint House

 Solution

-Though we can modify elements in-place, we solve this problem with extra O(1)
+Though we can modify elements in-place, we solve this problem with extra O(1) space in case that other functions require this input variable.

 Complexity